-I am interested in the intersections between technology design and consumption, particularly new energy technologies, their conception and adoption.
-My research engages with scholarship from science and technology studies, sociology, theories of practice, and cultural geography.
+I am interested in the intersections between technology design and use, particularly new energy technologies, their conception and adoption.
+I am also engaged in research on the history of energy and services infrastructure during times of conflict.

-1) Active Distribution network with full integration of Demand and distributed energy RESourceS (ADDRESS): I am a researcher on this FP7 project, with Sarah Mander and Joseph Mutale.
+Active Distribution network with full integration of Demand and distributed energy RESourceS (ADDRESS): I was a researcher on this FP7 project, with Sarah Mander and Joseph Mutale.
 This research explores the impact of Active Demand technologies on energy consumption in homes and small business through field trials in Europe.

-2) RESNET: Resilient Electricity Networks for Great Britain: I am a researcher on WP5 of this project, with Sarah Mander and Clair Gough.
-The aim of RESNET is to develop and demonstrate an approach to analyse the reliability of the UK electricity system in the context of climate change and to develop tools for quantifying the value of adaptations that would enhance its resilience.
-WP 5 will explore the societal implications and identify potential barriers to adaptation measures.
+RESNET: Resilient Electricity Networks for Great Britain: I was a researcher on this project, with Sarah Mander and Clair Gough.
+The aim of RESNET was to develop and demonstrate an approach to analyse the reliability of the UK electricity system in the context of climate change and to develop tools for quantifying the value of adaptations that would enhance its resilience.
+My work explored the societal implications and identifed potential barriers to adaptation measures.

 Abi Ghanem, D. (forthcoming) Energy, the city and everyday life: Living with power outages in post-war Lebanon.
 Energy Research & Social Science, https://doi.org/10.1016/j.erss.2017.11.012 (Available online 26 November 2017)

 Abi Ghanem, D., Mander S., Gough, C. (2016) "I think we need to get a better generator": Household resilience to disruption to power supply during storm events.
 Energy Policy, vol. 91, p.
 171-180. https://doi.org/10.1016/j.enpol.2016.02.003